 The Place de la Bastille

 The Place de la Bastille is famous for its huge column.
-But why does this Parisian square bear the name of the Bastille?
-Because it is the location where the Bastille, famous Parisian prison, was established, “taken” on July 14th, 1789, and destroyed very quickly thereafter (it no longer existed by July 14th, 1790).
-This is also why this ‘column’ is called the ‘column of July’.
+But why is this Parisian square named after the Bastille?
+Because this was where the Bastille, Paris’ most famous prison, was established.
+It was “taken” on 14th July, 1789, and destroyed very quickly thereafter (it was destroyed by 14th July 1790).

-As a symbolic place of the French Revolution, the Place de la Bastille is also an important set of Parisian crossroads, where several bus routes and 3 metro lines (1, 5 and 8) meet.
-Take this opportunity to look around, but do not look ‘up’ for too long, because the July Column, at 50.52 meters, may make you lose ground…
+As a symbolic place of the French Revolution, the Place de la Bastille is also an important Parisian crossroads, where several bus routes and 3 metro lines (1, 5 and 8) meet.
+Take this opportunity to look around, but do not look ‘up’ for too long, since the 50.52m July Column may make you a bit dizzy…

 The Place de la Nation

-It completes the famous triangle ‘République – Bastille – Nation’, and has also changed its name over time.
-During the Revolution, it was named “Place du trône renversé”, then simply “Place du Trône” to finally become the Place de la Nation on July 14th, 1880, as it is known today.
+This completes the famous ‘République – Bastille – Nation’ triangle and its name has also changed over time.
+During the Revolution it was named “Place du trône renversé”, then simply “Place du Trône”, finally becoming Place de la Nation on 14th July 1880, as it is known today.
 It commemorates the French Republic.

-The sculpture in the center of the square, called “Le Triomphe de la République” (referring to July 14th, French Bastille Day), somewhat resembles the sculpture found on the Place de la République.
-They are similar, due to the material they share: bronze.
+The sculpture in the center of the square, called “Le Triomphe de la République” (referring to 14th July, French Bastille Day), somewhat resembles the sculpture found on the Place de la République.
+They are similar and are both made of bronze.

-Indeed, the Place de la Nation is ‘surrounded’ by green grass and trees, which throw it into relief by creating a beautiful landscape.
+Indeed, the Place de la Nation is surrounded by green grass and trees, creating a beautiful landscape.